nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * **Spelling errors and grammar errors** in the UI (or docs) can be fixed, as they are errors by definition.
   * **If a user action <tooltip content="i.e., does not perform the action user requested but does not also give any indication that the action was not performed">fails silently</tooltip>**, it can be fixed to inform the user of the problem.
   * **Making user-facing info more specific/informative** (e.g., changing a generic error message `Command format is invalid` into a more specific error message `The parameter p/ in the command is not valid`) is an enhancement i.e., not allowed.
+  * **Widening the scope of a message (or making it more general)** is allowed.
+For example, suppose an error can be caused by a problem in parameters x, y, or z but the error message says `problem in x or y`.
+In this case the current error message is incomplete and hence you may widen its scope (e.g., `problem in x or y or z`) or make it more general (e.g., `problem in parameters`).
 </panel>

 <panel type="seamless" header="**Q7:** Can we tweak case-sensitivity of a feature?" minimal>